ekzhang/bore/README.md

 ## Installation

-You can build the `bore` CLI command from source using [Cargo](https://crates.io/), which is bundled with the latest stable Rust toolchain.
-This command and will install the release `bore` binary at a user-accessible path.
+You can build the `bore` CLI command from source using [Cargo](https://doc.rust-lang.org/cargo/), the Rust package manager.
+This command installs the `bore` binary at a user-accessible path.

 ```shell
 cargo install bore-cli
 ```

-If you have Docker installed on your computer, you can alternatively run the `bore` binary from a minimal "scratch" container.
+We also publish versioned Docker images for each release.
+Each image is built for AMD 64-bit, Arm 64-bit, and Armv7 architectures.
+They're tagged with the specific version and allow you to run the statically-linked `bore` binary from a minimal "scratch" container.

 ```shell
 docker run -it --init --rm --network host ekzhang/bore <ARGS>
 ```

-We publish versioned Docker images for each release, in addition to the `latest` tag.
-Each image is built for AMD 64-bit, Arm 64-bit, and Armv7 architectures.

 ## Detailed Usage